 Despite being poisoned, Padmé can steal a holodisk with plans for a droid factory and get them to Anakin.
 Clovis forces Dod to hand over the antidote, and Anakin and Padmé leave.
 This mission sets up a great arc throughout the season with the tension between Clovis, Anakin, and Padmé.

 Ahsoka Tano is arguably one of the best additions to the Star Wars universe, and this episode showcases why by displaying her perseverance when faced with a challenge.
 Anakin and Jedi Master Unduli fend off droids while their Padawans Ahsoka and Barriss attack the droid factory.

 When the factory explodes, Ahsoka and Bariss get trapped under the debris, and Unduli believes them dead, but Anakin doesn't give up hope.

 4. “The Mandalore Plot” (Seasons 2, Episode 12)

 “If you ignore the past, you jeopardize the future.”

-The first episode in a three-part storyline surrounding Duchess Satine, leader of the New Mandalorians.
-Her pacifistic beliefs in the face of the war between the Grand Republic and the Separatists, have led to her being the target of the rogue Mandalorian group, the Death Watch.
+The first episode in a three-part storyline surrounds Duchess Satine, leader of the New Mandalorians.
+Her pacifistic beliefs in the face of the war between the Grand Republic and the Separatists led her to become the target of the rogue Mandalorian group, the Death Watch.